AMD-Hackathon-ISPM/hexy/README.md

 cp .env.example .env          # only if you want to override the defaults docker compose up --build
 ```

+> `modelSetUp/` must already exist in the repo root before running the build command.

 Open http://localhost:8080.
 The frontend proxies REST and WebSocket traffic
 (`/health`, `/mujoco/*`, `/assets/*`) to the backend over the compose network,